between0n1/ConnecTING-CTING/README.md

   - user can login

-2021 June 4:
+June 5

-  - will make home screen ( table view ), where user can post questions asking ideas for their daily life problems or share their ideas. two split screens and
+  - user can logout